 - Washing hands for at least twenty seconds with soap and water regularly and thoroughly.
 In addition, we are providing hand sanitizer throughout the workplace for use between hand washings.

 - Avoid touching eyes, nose or mouth, particularly with unwashed hands.

 - When coughing and sneezing, cover the mouth and nose (with a tissue, cough and sneeze into the sleeve or elbow – not hands) and turn away.

 - Refrain from shaking hands

 IndyHumane requires all employees and patrons to follow the social distancing requirements established by the CDC, including maintaining six-foot social distancing for both employees and members of the general public when possible.
 In addition:

-- All employees and are required to wear face coverings while on the premises.
-Patrons are required to wear face coverings inside the building.
+- All employees and patrons are required to wear face coverings while on the premises.

 - To assist in social distancing, whenever possible we will mark, designate or use barriers to facilitate six-foot distances throughout the workplace.